irydacea/wespal/INSTALL.md

 $ make
 ```

-An executable file `wesnoth-rcx` will be generated in the current directory.
+An executable file `wespal` will be generated in the current directory.

 Installing
 ----------

-For your convenience, the provided `install` target will install Wesnoth RCX
-to `/usr/local/bin` and add an applications menu entry for you:
+For your convenience, the provided `install` target will install Wespal to `/usr/local/bin` and add an applications menu entry for you:

 ```
 $ sudo make install